camaraproject/Governance/ProjectStructureAndRoles.md

 More details can be found in the [CONTRIBUTING.MD](https://github.com/camaraproject/Governance/blob/main/CONTRIBUTING.md).

-**API onboarding and management in CAMARA**
+**API Backlog**

+The API Backlog Working Group is supervised by the TSC.
+The responsibility of the Working Group is to coordinate and prepare all the material needed to evaluate a new API family.
+The prepared material will be evaluated by TSC to decide if a new Sub Project should be onboarded in CAMARA.

 The API onboarding and management in CAMARA is described in [API-onboarding.md](./documentation/API-onboarding.md).

+**Commonalities**

+CAMARA commonalities shall be processed in a Working Group “Commonalities”.
+The Working Group “Commonalities” works under the supervision of the TSC.
+The scope of the Working Group is to create guidelines, best practices and concept documents relevant for all API families.
+The commonalities Working Group shall work e.g. on the development of a common meta model that shall be used as a reference across the rest of the Sub Projects.
+It is open for members of any Sub Project or Working Group to raise issues in the TSC group for relevant topics on a need basis.

+All Sub Projects must comply with the work in the commonalities Working Group.

+**Marketing**

+The Marketing Working Group is responsible to plan and perform marketing activities for CAMARA and to maintain marketing material (onepager, presentation, website, GitHub, ...).

 **Release management**

 Each Sub Project shall have a release management.
 The release cadence shall be determined by the TSC and on a regularly published schedule.
 Milestones shall be set up within each Sub Project to ensure the ability of each Sub Project to meet the release schedule as defined by the TSC.

 Goal is that all Sub Projects updated are released at the same release milestone so that the implementors of the APIs become accustomed to the regular release cadence.

-**Commonalities**

-CAMARA commonalities shall be processed in a Working Group “Commonalities” and one or more Sub Projects.
-The Working Group “Commonalities” works under the supervision of the TSC.
-The scope of the Working Group is to create guidelines, best practices and concept documents relevant for all API families.
-The commonalities Sub Projects shall work e.g. on the development of a common meta model that shall be used as a reference across the rest of the Sub Projects.
-It is open for members of any Sub Project or Working Group to raise issues in the TSC group for relevant topics on a need basis.

-All Sub Projects must comply with the work in the commonalities Working Group and the commonalities Sub Projects.

-**API Backlog**

-The API Backlog Working Group is supervised by the TSC.
-The responsibility of the Working Group is to coordinate and prepare all the material needed to evaluate a new API family.
-The prepared material will be evaluated by TSC to decide if a new Sub Project should be on-boarded in CAMARA.

 **Mailing list**